 #4: Ask for Recommendations

 Many excellent tutors work by word of mouth.
 If you are preparing for the MCAT, chances are you know several students that have already taken it and done well.
-Did any of them utilize a tutor or an MCAT preparation company?
-Seeking a friend or family member’s advice can be invaluable in narrowing down an MCAT tutor that will work for you.
-If your friend has a similar learning style to you, and their tutor helped them to achieve a competitive MCAT score, then this is a great place to start your search.
+For instance, if your friend has a similar learning style to you, and their tutor helped them to achieve a competitive MCAT score, then this is a great place to start your search.
 However, don’t just take their word for it—always interview them for the position!

 You can also ask for a student reference to determine if an MCAT tutor you’re considering is effective and suited to your needs.
 This may ruffle the feathers of some tutors, but anyone worth their fees should be able to point you toward reviews or feedback from students they’ve helped in the past.
-Asking for recommendations to initially find a tutor is important, but so is asking for student reviews from the tutor themselves.
-You can also look at trusted independent websites like Trustpilot to find out what students have o say about a particular tutor or company.
-People tend to be very honest in online reviews because they are often anonymous, so this will give you a good idea of what to expect if you were to work with that particular individual or company.
+Looking at reviews online can be telling, too – especially if they’re from a trusted source like Trustpilot – where students tend to be quite open and honest (as there is an option to remain anonymous).Look for reviews that mention specific qualities that the student enjoyed about the tutor, or, things that they did to help them.
+For instance, this BeMo review…

 #5: Test Drive Their Services to Ensure a Good Fit

 An excellent MCAT tutor will not only be able to help you improve your scores, but they will also truly care about your success and will allow you to test drive their services before committing to a lengthier relationship.
-Many tutoring companies will have success rates posted on their website regarding how many of their students achieve their MCAT goals and get accepted into medical school.
 Look for a tutor that will provide you with a free initial lesson or consultation to get a feel for their teaching style and expertise, as well as to ensure that they are able to provide you with personalized feedback.
-You wouldn't apply to a medical school without doing your research first, so don't spend money on an MCAT tutor without testing them out as well.
+Take it from one of our own students…

 #6: Consider the Cost vs Value Ratio

 It is totally understandable to want to minimize your MCAT costs.
 However, do not start celebrating right away when you find a cheap MCAT tutor that seems to meet your needs.
-Make sure to go through all the steps of finding the right MCAT tutor for you that we outlined above.
 Do your due diligence and make sure that the tutor you are about to hire is legitimately helpful.
 If you go only by price, you risk getting a tutor that is not helpful and therefore wasteful of your time and money!
 So not only will you not get the score you need, you will also waste finances that could have been used to hire a slightly more expensive, but competent tutor.
+Look at this as an all-around investment; they aren’t just helping you review questions.
+A good tutor will help you with all of your MCAT preparation, they’ll provide resources and strategies, and they’ll have your best interest in mind:

 Price is an important consideration, but it should not be the number one guiding principle when you are looking for a tutor.
 Most legitimate prep companies and established tutors can negotiate installments and payment plans to fit your needs.